OSMLatam/OSM-Notes-Ingestion/docs/processAPI.md

 ### 5. Parallel Processing

 - Divides XML file into parts
-- Processes each part in parallel using XSLT
+- Processes each part in parallel using AWK extraction
 - Consolidates results from all partitions

 ### 6. Data Integration